cf73/humanity/content/collections/pages/childrens-books.md

         content:
           -
             type: text
-            text: 'As the center of what will become an accessible, fun and instructive oasis for children, here is our collection of the best of children’s literature.  '
+            text: 'As the center of what will become an accessible, fun and instructive oasis for children, here is our collection of the best of children’s non-fiction literature.  '
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Also, The Humanity Initiative is currently looking for an intern to help expand this collection across the continents.
-Please contact peace@humanity.org if you are interested in applying. '
+            text: 'The Humanity Initiative is currently looking for an intern to help expand this collection across the continents.
+Please contact peace@humanity.org if you are interested. '
   -
     id: lv5kmk2r
     book: 018aee1d-ee9a-4aac-a87f-499d4c6fb333